Labirintami/doc/docs/form/api/form_keydown_event_forcontrols.md

 title: keydown
 ---

+`to do - delete`

-@short: fires on keyboard event in a form
+@short: fires on keyboard event in a control

 @signature: